 Research restaurant menus at your destination in advance, too.
 Many chain restaurants include allergen information online.

 When flying with kids (or anyone) with an allergy, read the airline’s allergy policy online before you book.
 You can typically find these on the airline’s website by searching for terms like allergies or peanuts.
-“Many airlines still serve peanuts and tree nuts, or foods that contain them,” says Dr. Swanson.
+“Many airlines still serve peanuts and tree nuts, or foods that contain them,” says Dr. Wendy Sue Swanson, a pediatrician and Chief Medical Officer for SpoonfulONE, an allergen introduction and maintenance line of food products.
 “However, it is rare that children have inhalation risks from food.”

 Still, if you are concerned about a severe peanut allergy or other potentially dangerous anaphylactic reaction, you can ask for a nut-free buffer zone, wipe down tray tables, and avoid potential areas of concern like airline food, pillows, and blankets.